lsandini/cgmsim-site/docs/contact.md

 # Contact me !

-There a few good reasons to contact me:
+There are quite a few good reasons to contact me:

 !!! warning "Development ideas"
     Integrating physical activity data from Apple Watch, Android Wear and other activity sensors into the model.